 The Great Gallery is the largest room, used as the main space for music events, it is full of character featuring original oak beams supporting a glass vaulted roof to house the biggest headliners.
 Next is the basement of the car park, used as room 2 for electronic music events.
 Its dark, tunnel like appearance reminiscent of the famed Berghain in Berlin, this makes it perfectly suited for the deeper and more experimental sounds of the underground.
 In addition to these there are a multitude of different spaces, from vaulted rooms in the basement to gorgeous brick walled, glass rooms on the upper and lower levels.
 Put this all together and it will be the perfect setting for two days of panels, presentations, showcases and electronic music.

-packages together festival tickets with travel, accommodation and add-ons to create complete festival trips that can be booked in one click.
 Click here to find the exact package to suit your needs.